jaikanthjay46/TimeGlyd/README.md

 - Versatile time format: Switch between 24-hour and AM/PM styles in a single touch for your convenience.
 - Uncompromised privacy: TimeGlyd doesn't call home for anything.
 There is no data collection or telemetry, ensuring top-notch security and complete offline functionality, even offline search.
 - Regular updates: The app is constantly improving based on user feedback.
 Your needs shape the future updates of TimeGlyd.
-- Ultra-lightweight: Weighing just 10MB, TimeGlyd is a feather-light yet mighty force compared to the bulky ~200MB apps.
+- Ultra-lightweight: Weighing just 10MB, TimeGlyd is a feather-light yet mighty force compared to the bulky ~200MB electron apps.
 It provides more efficiency with less storage.

 ## Getting Started